SimplGy/simplgy.github.io/README.md

 ### On Deck
-o Make the main nav work on mobile (doesn't fit) o Use an img while the video is loading o If there's an animation, show it on hover.
-Show loader while fetching gif, fade the animation in a non-jarring way o wrap jekyll in gulp/npm scripts so I can have a a min-cat asset pipeline o Fix video origin, see if it can work on mobile o consider https://github.com/poole/poole o Better fit on mobile and tablet (footer, reduce global padding/margins) o Click responsiveness and IxN on mobile and tablet o See if there's a way to get reddit, google+, instapaper, and other post-parsers to see the banner image first.
-Otherwise they share the first content image (hide an `img` tag in the banner?) o Redo fonts with https://femmebot.github.io/google-type
+o Make the main nav work on mobile (doesn't fit) o Use an img while the video is loading o Fix video origin, see if it can work on mobile o consider https://github.com/poole/poole o Click responsiveness and IxN on mobile and tablet o See if there's a way to get reddit, google+, instapaper, and other post-parsers to see the banner image first.
+Otherwise they share the first content image (hide an `img` tag in the banner?) o Redo fonts with https://femmebot.github.io/google-type o Show discussion on related sites, either by manually listing which Reddit/Hacker News threads are discussing it or by detecting them automatically. o Pick a color scheme I can live with for a while.
+Main color (green), supporting color (blue?), background color (not quite white), shaded bg color (pale white), dark (not quite black, tinged brown), etc. o Style blockquotes nicely o Move all van posts over from winterpress to here

-### Over the Rainbow
-o Show discussion on related sites, either by manually listing which Reddit/Hacker News threads are discussing it or by detecting them automatically. o Pick a color scheme I can live with for a while.
-Main color (green), supporting color (blue?), background color (not quite white), shaded bg color (pale white), dark (not quite black, tinged brown), etc. o Style blockquotes nicely o Style lists in markdown posts nicely o Move all van posts over from winterpress to here o Handle loading smoothly (load flat images in dom order.
-Then load videos based on scroll position.
-Play videos only when the user is viewing that one)

 ### Done
-x Support code highlighting with normal triple-backtick code blocks instead of boo `% highlight js %` stuff x Use the youtube JS api to handle the loading and replay states more seamlessly x Try the video on the landing page
+x Style lists in markdown posts nicely x Better fit on mobile and tablet (footer, reduce global padding/margins) x Show loader while fetching gif, fade the animation in a non-jarring way x Support code highlighting with normal triple-backtick code blocks instead of boo `% highlight js %` stuff x Use the youtube JS api to handle the loading and replay states more seamlessly x Try the video on the landing page